tahsinchoudhury/tahsinchoudhury.github.io/_pages/about.md

 ======
 - **B.Sc. in Computer Science and Engineering** (2022–2026, expected)
   *University of Dhaka, Bangladesh*
-  R**elevant coursework:** Machine Learning, Artificial Intelligence, Introduction to Probability and Statistics, Design and Analysis of Algorithms, Data Structures and Algorithms
+  **Relevant coursework:** Machine Learning, Artificial Intelligence, Introduction to Probability and Statistics, Design and Analysis of Algorithms, Data Structures and Algorithms
   **Current CGPA:** 3.97/4.00
   **Class Rank:** **1** out of 65